Anthony904175/Fractional_Occupations_and_Inversions/README.md

 ### Medium Priority
 - [ ]  Comment all Functions in the notebook
 - [ ]  Finish this document and the overleaf document
+### Low Priority
+- [ ] Take code and make it a python package
+- [ ] Generalize the code to make it a publishable package